 3. Take advantage of the Shopping feature

 In 2017, Instagram began rolling out a shoppable feed to business accounts with over 10K followers.
 This feature allows brands to link to their products directly from their IG photos, making it easy for users to purchase products directly from the app.
 Previously, the only way brands could link to products was through a single link in their bio.
 When a user taps on a photo with products tagged, they see annotations of each item’s name, price, and a link to the product page on the brand’s website.
 The user can also click on a “shop” button, visible on the top of a brand’s profile, to view a feed of all photos with products tagged.
+Test.
 Commerce is going to continue to grow on Instagram, as they just announced they’re rolling out shoppable stories.

 Case Study: Madewell